Albert E. Smith (producer)

-Albert Edward Smith (4 June 1875 – 1 August 1958) was an English stage magician, film director and producer, and a naturalized American.
+Albert Edward Smith (4 June 1875 – 1 August 1958) was an American stage magician, film director and producer, and a naturalized American.
 He founded Vitagraph Studios with his business partner James Stuart Blackton in 1897.

 Biography

 Smith was born 4 June 1874 or 1875 in Faversham, Kent.
 His family immigrated to the United States when he was still a child.
 He eventually teamed up with fellow English emigrants J. Stuart Blackton and Ronald Reader to form a touring performance, presenting magic, magic lanterns, drawings, ventriloquism, and recitations.

 In 1896, they acquired an Edison Vitascope, and in 1897 Blackton and Smith began producing silent films under the names 'Edison Vitagraph', then the 'Commercial Advertising Bureau'.
 As 'American Vitagraph', Blackton and Smith came to prominence in 1898 with such films as The Battle of Manilla Bay and Tearing Down the Spanish Flag (both propaganda shorts inspired by the Spanish–American War), as well as the short film animation The Humpty Dumpty Circus.
 In addition to director and producer, he was also an actor and screenwriter in his films.
-Smith married three times, including the actress Lucille Smith, who used the screen name Jean Paige.
+Smith married three times, including the actress Lucille Smith (born Lucille O'Hair), who used the screen name Jean Paige.